 - Further information about the project can be found by clicking here.

 - I planned events, contacted activists, campaigned at festivals and was project manager for Oxfam’s participation in the Big Tent Festival 2007.
 In addition, I helped organise the special screening of Black Gold that Oxfam held for supporters, political journalists and politicians at the Filmhouse in Edinburgh.

 - I was also involved in co-ordinating the Trade Justice Movement’s Global Day of Action at the German Consulate in Edinburgh, in preparations for the launch of the Scottish Fairtrade Forum, and in the launch of GCAP Scotland.

 Jan – Aug 2004

-Peer Educator at Students Partnership Worldwide (now Restless Development)
+Peer Educator at Students Partnership Worldwide